TITLE 92: TRANSPORTATION

 1) Out-of-state petitioners whose driving privileges are revoked in Illinois shall be granted reinstatement of Illinois driving privileges upon a showing that:

-A) he/she is not currently a resident of the State of Illinois;
+A) the petitioner is not currently a resident of the State of Illinois by producing a government-issued Driver's License or Identification Card from another state;

 B) at the time of arrest or arrests in Illinois for the violations that led to the revocation of the Illinois driving privileges, the petitioner was not licensed to drive in Illinois, was a resident of a state or jurisdiction other than Illinois, and continues to reside in that or any other state or jurisdiction;